-Here are a few of the questions that drive Celeste’s work:
+Here are a few of the questions that fuel Celeste’s practice:

-How can space be made for wildness and mystery in the face of capitalist predation?
+How can space be made for wildness and mystery as we find ourselves collectively entangled in the patriarchal systems of exploitive capitalist predation?

-How can the perception of the concepts feminine/masculine and nature/technology as binaries in opposition be altered to allow them to be experienced as complex interconnected continuums?
+How can the perception of the concepts of feminine/masculine and nature/culture as binaries in opposition be altered to allow for them to be experienced as polymorphous and interconnected continuums?

 This is some of what you can find in Celeste’s work:

-Mass produced symbolic objects used in celebration or ceremony gathered over time from many environments: cemeteries, streets, thrift stores, deserts, forests, and beaches
+Disposed mass-produced objects used in celebration or ceremony, such as mylar balloons and plastic flowers, gathered over time from various environments: cemeteries, sidewalks, thrift stores, deserts, forests, and beaches

-Reinterpretations of ritualistic acts that enable their latent meanings to emerge
+Reinterpretations of ritualistic acts that enable their latent intentions to reemerge

 Plastic versions of natural objects and mediations of wildlife